junebug12851/HelloN64/README.md

 artifacts in the `out` folder.
 You'll need a way to play it using either an emulator or the real machine.
 There's lots of help out there for that.

+In `build.bat` there is a define that defaults to `NTSC_TV`, to correctly compile it must compile for a format however other options are `PAL_TV` and `MPAL_TV` which will all compile for that format.

 ## Why Visual Studio?

 You may wonder why I'm using `Visual Studio 2019 Community Edition`.
 The reason is because I want all the modern